Stillpoint-Software/hyperbee.expressions/src/Hyperbee.AsyncExpressions/README.md

 ## Features

 * Asynchronous Expression Trees: Create expression trees that can easily handle complex `async` and `await` operations.
-* State Machine Generation: Automatically transforms asynchronous code blocks into awaitable state machines.
+* State Machine Generation: Automatically transform asynchronous expression blocks into awaitable state machines.

 Async Expressions are supported using two classes:
 * `AwaitExpression`: An expression that represents an await operation.